robertcda/itunessearch/README.md

 A simple application to search through some media content in iTunes.
 Works on iPhone and iPad.

+## Design

+### MVVM
+As much as was possible in the given time frame ensured that the view/controllers ask anything or everything about what it is supposed to display to the view model.
+Used a single struct TrackViewModel to behave as a view model for both the cells in the master view and the detailview.

+### Caching
+Was thinkin of implementing a custom cache, but then decided to leverage URLSession's shared cache and bump up its capacity instead.
+More often than not, its better to leave some things to the OS itself.

+### Network communication
+To interface with the server even though we could achieve it with a same class, brought in 2 layers.
+1. APIManagerInterface
+2. NetworkToModelInterpretor.

+APIManagerinterface is a set of interfaces(protocol) which the interpretor uses to get low level data, either Data/Dictionary.
+The Interpretor's function would be to convert that to model objects that the application would understand.

+### No Singleton
+It would have been quicker to simply use singletons to communicate to different parts.
+But in the bigger picture singletons just create problems.
+So avoided it consciously.

+### Latest Search Results.
+To ensure that only the latest search results was shown.
+Followed a simple logic to ensure that the latest search results will be shown by maintaining an instance variable of the latest searched text. i think a more stable logic would be to stop the previous tasks and execute the latest one, instead of currently just disregarding the response.

 ## Proud of

-- Network Layer, Model Interpretation, View Model
--- Separated the Network APi and model interpretation, which allowed me to simulate API mocking.
--- Basically Network Layer doesnt know business and ModelInterpretator bridges that to the application.

-- Used MockAPI to test.
--- Since i was not allowed to use any 3rd party app, i thought that the best way to mock APis would be to introduce dependency injection at the construction of the ModelInterpretor, which allowed me to mock the APIs.
+### Mocking the API
+One benifit of using multi layers for network communication is flexibility.
+Using the idea of dependency Injection by way of constructors/initilizers.
+The Interpretor would require any type which would comply with the APIManagerInterface protocol.
+Hence it was easy to mock that protocol for testing.

-- Using Screen real estate better on iPhone and iPad using traits.
+### iPhone and iPad support
--- A basic thing but made the UI to be a bit different in iPhone and iPad.

-- ImageState to maintain the state of the ImageView in the masterCell and detailCell.
--- To maintain if the image is availabe for a cell, I introduced states, which help in better code readability.
--- yes, I enjoy writing enums in swift :)

-- Tried to write and rewrite quite a bit of the code to ensure that less code does more.
+Used trait based attribute value setting of the stack view to ensure that there is a little difference in the UI design for compact vs regular screen sizes.

+### ImageView needed state support
+With the number of Image Views in the application, it was important to maintain the state of the image view, and what better way to maintain state than enums.
+Thank you swift.org for greatly increasing the power of enums, but with great power comes great responsibility.
+Didn't want to overdo it.

+### Write think re-write think all over again...
+Quite a bit of the code was rewritten and given the chance would rewrite it again, it is a creative process(lesser order) to think of a variety of ways to write some logic.

 ## Improvements

-- Many more test cases for the view models could have been written.
-But given the time my focus was on getting the functionlity up and running.
+- Wanted to show off test driven development capability, but decided against it as i didnt want to suffer in completing functionality.
-- I did a sample of each type of test case, but In reality need to check both positive and negative scenarios.
+- A lot more test cases could have been written to ensure different parts wouldn't break in the course of time.
+I did a sample of each type of test case, but in a well thought of project I would need to check both positive and negative scenarios.
-- If I had the luxury of time, i would first start writing the test cases and write the protocol and then implement the protocol in the model.
-- followed a simple logic to ensure that the latest search results will be shown by maintaining an instance variable of the latest searched text.
-Given more time, i think i would stop the previous tasks and execute the latest one, instead of currently just disregarding the response.
 - Wanted to resolve the constraint errors when no track is selected.
 - Couldn’t do much code commenting for maintainability, but added stuff here and there during my work where i felt like.
-- Didn’t even attemp to do backward compatibility.
+- Didn’t even attempt to do backward compatibility.
+- Sometimes a thumbnail does not load, it could be due to either the request is timing out or the current logic is unable to update the cell.
+- The UI Design though very basic doesn't look good in iPad portrait mode.

 ## Disclaimer
-I have a release tomorrow(2-Aug) in my project so will not be able to spend much time tomorrow, so hopefully this is sufficient for now.
+I have a nissan release tomorrow(2-Aug) in my project so will not be able to spend much time tomorrow, so hopefully this is sufficient for now.